heptarch/heptarch.github.io/drafts/demon.md

  The stationmaster turns in his chair, mutters some imprecation, and continues dreaming of rarebit and rum.

-In the tunnels beneath Euston Square, a small traversable wormhole gulps up the resident machinist, disgorges her at the Ashen House, and winks again out of existence.
+In the tunnels beneath Euston Square, a small traversable wormhole winks out of existence.

 <p align="center">
   ⁂